hafizrauf/dc_data-integration/README.md

 ## Steps

-Here we show demo steps to re-produce results for schema inference using schema-level data.
+Here we show demo steps to re-produce results for schema inference using schema-level data and for entity resolution for schema+instance level data.

 1. Compile schema inference/schema + instances/Preprocessing.ipynb to get schema level information from tables.